 Inter-Terminal Shuttle

-The airport offers a free shuttle bus service that travels between the terminals, the airport’s parking lots and the Cargo City area.
-Buses run in 15 minute intervals, but must be requested via intercom (there is one available at each stop) between the hours of 1:00AM – 5:00AM.
+The airport offers a free shuttle bus service between terminals, parking lots and the Cargo City area.
+Buses run in 15-minute intervals but must be requested via intercom (one is available at each stop) between 1:00 AM – 5:00 AM.

 Taxi

 Official city taxis are available.
-These taxis are white with an illuminated “TAXI” sign on the top and the license number printed on the doors, back and inside of the cab.
+These taxis are white with an illuminated “TAXI” sign on the top and the license number printed on the doors, back and inside the cab.
 At the time of this update, the following one-way flat rates are available to/from the airport: New Rome Fair €25, Rome Center (within the Aurelian Walls) €48, Ciampino Airport €50, Tiburtina Station €55 and Civitavecchia Harbor €120.

 Train